 - How to get the best out of online media sharing

 - Best for getting your footage out there – YouTube

 - Best for smart tech extras – Brightcove

 - Best for short, original clips – Metacafe

 - Best for social media integration – Facebook Ad Breaks

 - Best for bloggers and website owners – Daily Motion

-It’s good to have a basic knowledge of how to upload media (i.e. get your clips on the website) before you begin, but don’t worry too much because every site has its own ‘how to’ section or video tutorials.
+It’s good to have a basic knowledge of how to upload media (i.e. get your clips on the website) before you begin.
+But don’t worry too much, every site has its own ‘how to’ section or video tutorials.
 They also all have guidelines and requirements about copyright and file compatibility.